The Assembly is located at 196 London Circuit, Canberra City, ACT, adjacent the Canberra Theatre. Find us, contact us.

 Public hearings are open to the public and the media.
 Check the public hearings schedule

 If you have been invited to appear before a committee hearing, the committee secretary will be your main point of contact, and advise you on the process and protocols for your hearing.
 On arrival you can sit in the public section of the relevant committee room, or if the door for the hearing is closed, in the waiting area next to the committee rooms.
-A comprehensive guide to appearing as a witness before committees is available here PDF (993KB).
+Refer to the Guide for appearing as a witness before committees for more information.

 If you have any special needs, please advise the secretary before the hearing.